vibern0/spend.me/README.md

 This app is not available on google play store.
 If you want to use, download the project and build it.

 ###Where the data goes?
 Nowadays, it's good if we can have everything in the cloud.
 So, thinking about it, this app uses datastores from several cloud services to save the data.
+If at the time I want to add a new spend there is not connection to internet, the data is stored localy and then uploaded.